lyzboy/playlist_generator/README.md

 ## Features

-- Users can serch for songs by song title or artist.
+- Users can search for songs by song title or artist.
 - Users can see information about each song.
 - Users can play a preview of each song if available.
 - Users can view basic profile information and logout.